alextemurov/CIS4400-HW1/README.md

 To enable this analysis, the system must reliably perform five key functions:

-1. Pull live trip data directly from the Store the data in a structured warehouse that is organized, clean, and easily queryabled, clean, queryable
+1. Pull live trip data directly from the Store and store it in a structured warehouse that is organized, clean, and easily queryable.
-2. Enable users to filter data by date, time, and pickup or dropoff location without accessing the raw source
+2. Enable users to filter data by date, time, and pickup or dropoff location without accessing the raw source.
-3. PGenerate key metrics, including average fare, total daily trips, and average trip durationStay accessible through standard database clients — DataGrip, DbSchema, whatever the analyst already has open
+3. Generate key metrics, including average fare, total daily trips, and average trip duration.
+Stay accessible through standard database clients — DataGrip, DbSchema, whatever the analyst already has open

 The primary value lies in the data structure rather than in specialized tooling.